Call for Papers

 How to submit a contribution

-in the area of Deep Learning.
+We invite participants to submit in PDF format a 5-page full paper (included in proceedings) in the area of Deep Learning.
 References can go beyond the page limit.

 All submissions will undergo double-blind peer review.
 It will be up to the authors to ensure the proper anonymization of their paper.
 Do not include any names or affiliations.
 Refer to your own past work in the third-person, or if needed insert a blank reference.
 Accepted contributions will be accepted as contributing talks or poster presentations.

-We are moving to a new template and it is maintained in the repository for the conference.
 You can download the latest packaged template here or follow the instructions in the repository to clone the template.
 Detailed style guidelines can be found within the main.tex or in the compiled versions here.

 Reference instructions